kev231998/probemon/README.md

 ![Image of chart plotted with plot.py](example.png) When displayed by the script, one can hover the mouse on the plot to get the mac address, and the timestamp.
 When you export to an image, you lose that feature but you can add a legend instead.

+#### Continuous mode
+You can specify the -c/--continuous switch to enable an automatic continuous generation of plot.
+(Currently only working with image)
+In one shell, run `./plot.py -i test.png`.
+Then open test.png in an image viewer, that auto-refresh the image automatically.
+The image will be updated/regenrated every minute.

 ### stats script
 It allows you to request the database about a specific mac address and get statistics about it,